 He added that the phone can be folded "hundred of thousands of times" without getting damaged.

-How will the Galaxy X adapt to users swap between the Cover Display and the 7.3-inch folding tablet screen, and will applications move from one screen to the other seamlessly?
+How will the Galaxy Fold adapt to users swapping between the Cover Display and the 7.3-inch folding tablet screen, and will applications move from one screen to the other seamlessly?
 That'll be just fine, Samsung has promised.

 "The Infinity Flex Display together with One UI delivers a new kind of mobile experience allowing users to do things they couldn’t do with an ordinary smartphone," Samsung said.
 "Users now have the best of both worlds: a compact smartphone that unfolds to reveal a larger immersive display for multitasking and viewing content.
 The app experience seamlessly transitions from the smaller display to the larger display as the device unfolds."

-Following the announcement of the Galaxy X, Google confirmed plans to bake support for foldable displays into the Android operating system itself.
+Following the original announcement of the Galaxy Fold, Google confirmed plans to bake support for foldable displays into the Android operating system itself.
 Huawei, LG and Microsoft are all tipped to have a folding handset in the works.

 In order to prevent the fragmentation of Android as each manufacturer designs and programs their own software solution for folding displays, Google has announced plans to build the functionality directly into the operating system itself.

 Speaking during the Android Developer Summit in November 2018, Google Vice President of Engineering Dave Burke said the company is “enhancing Android to take advantage of this new form factor with as little work as necessary.”

 Google typically holds its annual developer conference, Google IO, in May.
 We'd bet our firstborn that the Mountain View-based company has plenty more about its optimisation for foldable handsets to share with software designers during IO 2019.

 One UI will be tested on the Galaxy S9, S9+ and Note 9 in open beta, which should help to iron out any bugs before the launch of the Galaxy X.